conradhalling/jekyll-theme-chirpy/_posts/2024-09-01-august-2024-running-summary.md

 |    9 |  8/12 |      |      |      |      |       |  4.09 | 5.04 |     9.13 |       136.11 |
 |   10 |  8/19 |      | 4.09 |      | 5.07 |       | 11.04 |      |    20.20 |       156.31 |

+I started running again after a three-month hiatus during which I was focused on walking dogs and training for bicycle tours in May and early June.

 I tried not to increase my mileage too quickly, throwing in a couple of weeks with very little running, but this failed as my right Achilles tendon grew increasingly painful.
-Since it was summer, many of my runs took place in high humidity, which has a good training effect but is physically tiring.
+Since it was summer, many of my runs took place in high humidity, which had a good training effect but was physically tiring.
 I tried half mile repeats on two days.
 My long runs in the humidity were very difficult, and I had to cut some short.
 But on August 7-10 I ran on the Oregon coast, and those runs were fun and easy.